 I never did anything out of the blue

 First off, I have to tip my imaginary hat (or do it later when I put my actual hat on) to the creators Ashley Pharoah and Matthew Graham, not to mention Tony Jordan who was a co-creator and writer on the first series of LOM.
 Unlike LOST (OK, I’ll stop with the comparisons after this), it was tightly plotted from the beginning.
 Soon after the finale aired Graham, in an interview with Ian Wylie said that the Gene as a shepherd of dead policemen into heaven was always the intended final outcome, and in The Guardian, he said that keeping the secret, even from his own family, for five years had been difficult.

 So, in quick succession I sat through all thirty-two episodes so far, up to the end of the second series of A2A, making mental notes, and an idea started to form of where it was going.
 Then the third series began and I realised I was seeing five years’ worth of hard work falling into place.
 By the end of the penultimate episode, I had a damn good idea about everything so I sat down (well, continued to sit, because although my cast was off by this point, I was still not quite fully back on my feet) at my laptop and wrote down all the questions I had, and then answered them based on what I had seen.

 Is DI Alex Drake in a coma?
 Who is Gene Hunt and what is his role?
 What really happened to Sam?
 Where do Chris, Ray and Shaz fit into all of it?
 And what is Jim Keats’ game?

 These, and many more questions, which had been bothering me and internet theorists were answered, in as much detail as I could.
-And then, the day before broadcast, I posted it all in a somewhat lengthy post on the official Ashes To Ashes Facebook page under the thread “How will it end?
+And then, the day before the broadcast of the final episode, I put it all in a somewhat lengthy post on the official Ashes To Ashes Facebook page under the thread “How will it end?
 Share your theories.”